Live from the Southern Command in sunny South Florida.

 Obama didn't fatal Chicago.

-Chicago's bid fated Obama.
+Chicago's bid fatal Obama.

-That's actually a BBC.
+That's actually BBC.

 Andrea Mitchell says, well, at least he had a big victory there in the talks with Iran.

-Michelle Obama took Copenhagen by storm.
+CNN, Michelle Obama took Copenhagen by storm.

 If there is any truth to that, it was the shock and awe at her wardrobe that took them by storm.

-We'll be back in a second.
+We'll be back in a sec.

-Your guiding light, Rush Limbaugh, a man, a legend a way of life.
+Your guiding light, Rush Limbaugh, a man, a legend, a way of life.

 Does the name Steve Schmidt ring a bell to anybody out there?

-Steve Schmidt was the campaign manager for John McCray McCain.
+Steve Schmidt was the campaign manager for John McCrazy, McCain, in his presidential campaign in 2008.

-I think it's time for the McCain crowd to acknowledge that they're losers and pack it in.
+And here's what I wrote back: I think it's time for the McCain crowd to acknowledge that they're losers and pack it in.

 They've done enough damage to the Republican Party already.

-Move aside, let a brighter, more principled, and more competent generation of people clean up the mess that the McCain people helped create.
+Let a brighter, more principled, and more competent generation of people clean up the mess that the McCain people helped create.

 And that is exactly where we are right now.

-What what what in the world?
+What in the world?

-This is is it just more and more of the left uh trying to pick our candidates like they picked McCain, and it's time to stop that garbage.
+This is just more and more of the left trying to pick our candidates like they picked McCain.

 So there, that's my answer to it.

-Here is uh Daniel in Greencastle, Indiana.
+Here is Daniel in Greencastle, Indiana.

 Nice to have you on the EIB network.